aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 Credit to Sam Selikoff with hos post on [buildui](https://buildui.com/posts/instant-search-params-with-react-server-components) for this awesome pattern.

-## Coordinating the search and filter
+## Coordinating the Search and Filter

 We still have a problem.
 When we search, then click a category, the search is still thrown away (and vice versa).
 We need to coordinate the search and filter state.